hendelbah/portfolio/fractals-Delphi/README.rst

 **The last and the most cool thing - GIF generation, I might call it "kaleidoscope")):**

-- It works properly only if you have set the droplist value to ``2``
+- It works properly only if you have set the droplist value to ``2``, also make sure zoom is reset and iterations number isn't to high (values 100-200 is the best)

 - **Just click on the rainbow rectangle and behold**